Prairie Weather (Rural Roots Canada) – Dry weather is expected, as we get closer to the end of the harvest

 Alberta

 Expect clouds and scattered showers in central Alberta during the morning and midday.
-In the afternoon, the sky clears, a westerly wind develops, and moisture from earlier in the day will quickly dry out.
+In the afternoon, the sky clears, and moisture from earlier in the day will quickly dry out.
 Northern and Southern Alberta will stay dry all day.
 It will be cooler, following the passage of Wednesday’s cold front, so highs will remain in the teens.
+Conditions are favourable for harvesting, though there is increasing concern over the potential for frost in central and northern areas.
+Lows are expected to be above 0, however it may be cooler in low lying areas.

 Saskatchewan

 There will be lingering showers or rain in central Saskatchewan, following the passage of Wednesday’s cold front.
-While most of the wet weather (and it won’t be that wet) passes through the central part of the province, a few scattered showers can’t be ruled out for the south.
+Southern regions will remain dry.
 Behind the front, there will be some very chilly weather in northern Saskatchewan, with some areas struggling to reach 10.
 In central and southern regions, temperatures will reach the high teens or low 20s.

 Manitoba